-- An applicant for a Certificate of Appropriateness shall file an application with the Cultural Heritage Commission or Director of Development Services, as appropriate.
+- C. An applicant for a Certificate of Appropriateness shall file an application with the Cultural Heritage Commission or Director of Development Services, as appropriate.
 The application shall contain all facts and information necessary to properly consider the matter.
 The applicant shall also pay such fee as is established by resolution of the City Council. - D. The Cultural Heritage Commission or, as appropriate, the Director of Development Services, shall only issue a Certificate of Appropriateness if it is determined that the proposed environmental change: - 1.
-Will not adversely affect any significant historical, cultural, architectural or aesthetic feature of the concerned property or of the landmark district in which it is located and that issuance of the Certificate is consistent with the spirit and intent of this Chapter; - 2.
-Will remedy any condition determined to be imminently dangerous or unsafe by the Fire Department or the Development Services Department: - 3.
+Will not adversely affect any significant historical, cultural, architectural or aesthetic feature of the concerned property or of the landmark district in which it is located and that issuance of the Certificate is consistent with the spirit and intent of this Chapter; - Will remedy any condition determined to be imminently dangerous or unsafe by the Fire Department or the Development Services Department; - 3.
 The proposed change is consistent with or compatible with the architectural period of the building; - 4.
 The proposed change is compatible in architectural style with existing adjacent contributing structures in a historic landmark district; - 5.
 The scale, massing, proportions, materials, colors, textures, fenestration, decorative features and details proposed are consistent with the period and/or compatible with adjacent structures; - 6.
 The proposed change is consistent with the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings of the U.S. Department of the Interior.

-E. If the Commission, or if authorized, the Director of Development Services, determines that the proposed environmental change will adversely affect any significant historical, cultural, architectural or aesthetic feature of the concerned property or of the landmark district in which it is located, the Certificate of Appropriateness shall be denied.
-If the Commission or the Director of Development Services finds that the adverse effects can be overcome by minor modifications to the application, a Certificate of Appropriateness with conditions may be issued.

-- F. Once a Certificate of Appropriateness is issued, the applicant may proceed with the proposed environmental change provided all other requirements of the City are met. - G. The California State Historical Building Code provides alternative building regulations for the rehabilitation, preservation, restoration or relocation of qualified historic buildings or structures.
+- If the Commission, or if authorized, the Director of E. Development Services, determines that the proposed environmental change will adversely affect any significant historical, cultural, architectural or aesthetic feature of the concerned property or of the landmark district in which it is located, the Certificate of Appropriateness shall be denied.
+If the Commission or the Director of Development Services finds that the adverse effects can be overcome by minor modifications to the application, a Certificate of Appropriateness with conditions may be issued. - F. Once a Certificate of Appropriateness is issued, the applicant may proceed with the proposed environmental change provided all other requirements of the City are met. - G. The California State Historical Building Code provides alternative building regulations for the rehabilitation, preservation, restoration or relocation of qualified historic buildings or structures.
 This shall include structures on national, state or local historical registers or official inventories, such as the National Register of Historic Places, state historical landmarks, state points of historical interest, and city or county registers or inventories of historical or architecturally significant sites, places, historic districts, or landmarks.
-The California State Historical Building Code, Part 8 of the Uniform Building Code, shall be used for any designated City landmark or contributing historic structure in a designated historic district through the City's building permit procedure. - H. The provisions of this Section shall not be construed so as to prevent the ordinary maintenance and repair of any exterior feature of a landmark, or building/structure of historic or contributing historical significance within a landmark district.
-In such cases, the work must be approved by the Director of Development Services, and no Certificate of

-Appropriateness shall be required.
-Examples of this work shall include, but not be limited to, the following:
+The California State Historical Building Code, Part 8 of the Uniform Building Code, shall be used for any designated City landmark or contributing historic structure in a designated historic district through the City's building permit procedure. - Н. The provisions of this Section shall not be construed so as to prevent the ordinary maintenance and repair of any exterior feature of a landmark, or building/structure of historic or contributing historical significance within a landmark district; or to prevent the construction. reconstruction, alteration, restoration or demolition of any feature which is necessary to remedy an immediately unsafe or dangerous condition as determined by the Fire Department and/or Development Services Department, excluding orders issued pursuant to Chapter 18.68 of this Code.
+In such cases, the work must be approved by the Director of Development Services, and no Certificate of Appropriateness shall be required.
+Examples of this work shall include, but not be limited to, the following: 1.
+Construction, demolition or alteration of side and rear